csdurfee/csdurfee.github.io/content/approximately-normal.md

 ![sas-cc](/img/sas-cc.png)

 ### What does this look like on random data?
+It could just be this dataset, though.
 I will generate a fake season of data like in the last installment, but the players will have no unstreaky/streaky tendencies.
 They will behave like a coin flip, weighted to their season FG%.
+So the results should be distributed like we expect z scores to be (mean=0, std=1)

 Here are the z-scores.
 They're not obviously bad, but the center is a bit higher than it should be.